 For this reporting period, the amount of funding for demonstration transition services is reported to have increased as the number of individuals served has increased.
-Funding for demonstration transition services is set at up to (\$2,400 per person) from the Federal Government through the MFP Project.
+Funding for demonstration transition services is set at a fixed amount of up to (\$2,400 per person) from the Federal Government through the MFP Project.
 As the number of persons served through MFP continues to increase, there is a corresponding increase in the total amount of funding in this area.

 Many individuals in the Aged and Physically Disabled target groups have complex health and safety needs that require 24 hour services or a more substantial amount of support services than is allowed by the state.
 As a consequence, some individuals that might be interested in MFP are disallowed due to these financial restraints.
 However, with the right unpaid supports, some of these individuals have transitioned through MO MFP and have been successful.
 HCBS waivers continue to remain under the Nursing Facility Cost Cap.
-Individuals in the DD and DD/MI target groups are not eligible for funding from this source because transition funds already exist in the current waiver.
+Individuals with DD are not eligible for funding for these demonstration services because transition funds already exist in the current waiver.

 Area 3: Availability and accessibility of supplemental services for MFP participants.
-Supplemental services include a full array of health services, 'one time' transitions services, adaptive medical equipment, housing and transportation.
+Demonstration services include a full array of health services, 'one time' transitions services, adaptive medical equipment, housing and transportation.